 The General Studies program provides students from any discipline or major the opportunity to choose liberally from a selection of courses taught by Umbra faculty, during the regular semesters or our summer session.
 For those students eager to pursue deeper integration within the local community, academic internships, independent research, and honors courses are available to challenge even the most academically ambitious.
-Our Food Studies Program explores the past, present, and future of food with an emphasis on sustainability and new technology.
+Our Food & Sustainability Studies Program explores the past, present, and future of food with an emphasis on sustainability and new technology.

 And finally, for the culturally ambitious, we offer the Direct Enrollment Italian Language & Culture Program at the Università per Stranieri di Perugia (University for Foreigners), or at the Direct Enrollment at the local Università degli Studi di Perugia (University of Perugia).
 Our Direct Enrollment programs are reminiscent of “study abroad as it used to be”—when students came to Italy to study at a host-country university with local students in Italian, and participate fully in Italian life, culture, and scholarship.

 As the Umbra Institute is also recognized as a provider of credit-bearing courses for the Università degli Studi di Perugia and other local academic institutions, a number of Italian students join us each semester, providing further opportunities for cultural exchange and enrichment.
 The Umbra Institute not only brings students to Perugia, Italy, but also Perugia and Italy to the students with a focus on community engagement both in and out of the classroom.
 Umbra programs are characterized by: